minhuyen/intoidi/README.md

     git push origin

 Now you can wait for a while for all dependencies to be downloaded on Openshift's server.
 It might report some warnings.
+Then follow with DB initialization on Openshift.

+## DB @ Openshift initialization ##

 SSH login to openshift application (replace mezzanine with the name of your app)

     rhc ssh mezzanine --ssh="c:\git\bin\ssh.exe"